 Some part of the monthly requirement gets taken care by Monthly pension and balance has to be supplemented through other ways.

 Thus you may say that retirement is a very sensitive stage from a money management point of view too.
 Where The target is to protect money from Taxes and retain the purchasing power, there it also needs to be protected from missellers and bankers, where the savings and benefits have been deposited with.

 The lump sum amount received after retirement gives a natural high to the Retired and this makes him/her a gullible investor, which bankers or general products sellers take advantage of by using “Privilege customer” or “Uncle Ji” strategy.
 As they say, mixing driving and drinking can be risky to your life, the same way mixing emotions with investments can be risky to your money management.

 Tax Planning tips to generate regular income

 How much to park in which bucket depends on your cash flow requirement.
-Also besides investments one should have adequate insurance coverage with them.
-Health insurance premium will give tax deduction of upto Rs 20000/- to senior citizens u/s 80D
+Also besides investments, one should have adequate insurance coverage with them.
+Health insurance premium will give tax deduction of upto Rs 50000/- to senior citizens u/s 80D

 Some other important tax planning tips

-6. Create different tax files through WILL: As per income tax law any gift given by way of will or received in inheritance does not attract any kind of tax.
-You can do favor to your kids by doing some tax planning on their behalf.
-You can create different tax files like in the name of your Daughter in law, Grand children, HUF, Private Trust etc. through your Will and bequeath your Assets in them.
+6. Create different tax files through WILL: As per income tax law, any gift given by way of a will or received an inheritance does not attract any kind of tax.
+You can do a favor to your kids by doing some tax planning on their behalf.
+You can create different tax files like in the name of your Daughter in law, Grandchildren, HUF, Private Trust etc. through your Will and bequeath your Assets in them.

 If you have some other Tax Planning Tips in mind, which I have missed do share.